bitovi/academy/src/angular/20-deploy-app/deploy-app.md

 ## Add Production API URL

-For our production app, we won't be running a local server, instead we'll point to `https://www.place-my-order.com/api`.
+For our production app, we won’t be running a local server, instead we’ll point to `https://www.place-my-order.com/api`.
 All we need to do is add the apiUrl variable to our production environment file.
 When we do a production build by running `ng build`, our production file will be used.

 ✏️ Update **src/environments/environment.prod.ts**: